Before debugging, have this ready:Documentation Index

 | Webhook processing | Returns 200 OK immediately, async processing |

-| Transient failure retry | Retries automatically on temporary HubSpot API errors |
+| Transient failure retry | HubSpot API calls retry up to 3 times on error |

 | Contact creation failure | Non-blocking — handoff proceeds even if the HubSpot contact can’t be created |

-| Email channel delay | Short delay on email messages to allow workflows to complete |
+| Email channel delay | ~5 seconds on email events to let concurrent workflows finish |

 OpenCX retries transient HubSpot API failures automatically but does not retry indefinitely past rate limits.
 If tickets are not appearing during a high-volume period, wait a few minutes and check again.